Wendy-Ying/AI-and-Machine-Learning/README.md

 The code is in [hw4.py](https://github.com/Wendy-Ying/AI-and-Machine-Learning-Lab/blob/main/hw4.py), and the report is in [hw4.pdf](https://github.com/Wendy-Ying/AI-and-Machine-Learning-Lab/blob/main/%E4%BA%BA%E5%B7%A5%E6%99%BA%E8%83%BD%E4%B8%8E%E6%9C%BA%E5%99%A8%E5%AD%A6%E4%B9%A0hw4.pdf).

 ## hw5
 Homework 5 is multi-layer perceptron.
 It use numpy to develop MLP model, with SGD and MBGD update method.
 Also, there's cross validation and early stopping, to automatically increase the size of the layer.
-The model is tested by classification problem and nonlinear regression problem.
+The model is tested by classification problem and nonlinear regression problem, and both of them have perfect performance.

 The code is in [hw5.py](https://github.com/Wendy-Ying/AI-and-Machine-Learning-Lab/blob/main/hw5.py), and the report is in [hw5.pdf](https://github.com/Wendy-Ying/AI-and-Machine-Learning-Lab/blob/main/%E4%BA%BA%E5%B7%A5%E6%99%BA%E8%83%BD%E4%B8%8E%E6%9C%BA%E5%99%A8%E5%AD%A6%E4%B9%A0hw5.pdf).

+## hw6
+Homework 6 is k-nearest neighbour.
+Realized by numpy, the model has perfect performance with Breast Cancer Wisconsin dataset.

+The code is in [hw6.py](https://github.com/Wendy-Ying/AI-and-Machine-Learning-Lab/blob/main/hw6.py), and the report is in [hw6.pdf](https://github.com/Wendy-Ying/AI-and-Machine-Learning-Lab/blob/main/%E4%BA%BA%E5%B7%A5%E6%99%BA%E8%83%BD%E4%B8%8E%E6%9C%BA%E5%99%A8%E5%AD%A6%E4%B9%A0hw6.pdf).